 \label{sec:intro}

-The analogue method (AM) is a downscaling technique based on the idea expressed by \citet{Lorenz1956, Lorenz1969} that similar situations in terms of the atmospheric circulation are likely to lead to similar local weather \citep{Duband1970}.
+The analogue method (AM) is a downscaling technique based on the idea expressed by \citet{Lorenz1956, Lorenz1969} that similar situations in terms of atmospheric circulation are likely to lead to similar local weather \citep{Duband1970}.
 It uses predictor variables describing the synoptic atmospheric circulation in order to predict local-scale predictands of interest.
-It is often used to predict daily precipitation, either in an operational forecasting context \citep[e.g.,][]{Guilbaud1997, Bontron2005, Hamill2006, Bliefernicht2010, Marty2012, Horton2012, Horton2016a, Hamill2015, BenDaoud2016} or a climate downscaling context \citep[e.g.,][]{Radanovics2013, Chardon2014, Dayon2015, Raynaud2016b}.
+It is often used to predict daily precipitation, either in an operational forecasting context \citep[e.g.][]{Guilbaud1997, Bontron2005, Hamill2006, Bliefernicht2010, Marty2012, Horton2012, Horton2016a, Hamill2015, BenDaoud2016} or a climate downscaling context \citep[e.g.][]{Radanovics2013, Chardon2014, Dayon2015, Raynaud2016b}.
 Other predictands are also considered, such as precipitation radar images \citep{Panziera2011,Foresti2015a}, temperature \citep{Radinovic1975, Woodcock1980, Kruizinga1983, DelleMonache2013, Caillouet2016, Raynaud2016b}, wind \citep{Gordon1987, DelleMonache2013, DelleMonache2011, Vanvyve2015, Alessandrini2015, Junk2015, Junk2015c}, solar power \citep{Alessandrini2015a, Bessa2015}, snow avalanches \citep{Obled1980, Bolognesi1993}, and radiation \citep{Bois1981, Raynaud2016b}.

-In real-time forecasting, it is used mainly by practitioners, notably hydropower companies or flood forecasting services.
-They need to anticipate water yields or to issue early flood warnings several days in advance.
-The classical forecasting chain consists in using limited area models (e.g. AROME, or COSMO) forced by global NWP (numerical weather prediction) models with a lower resolution.
-However, their use require very important processing capacities, and the resulting forecast still present large uncertainties and biases.
+In real-time forecasting, it is used mainly by practitioners, notably hydropower companies or flood forecasting services, that need to anticipate water yields or issue early flood warnings several days in advance.
+The classical forecasting chain consists of using limited area models (e.g. AROME, or COSMO) forced by global NWP (numerical weather prediction) models with a lower resolution.
+However, their use requires very important processing capacities, and the resulting forecast still presents large uncertainties and biases.
 Although these outputs are essential, they can be supplemented by other sources of forecasts providing useful information.
-In contrast to local NWP models, AMs can transform at low cost the synoptic-scale information provided by the global NWP model into precipitation forecasts, by using the natural local behavior in response to synoptic-scale influence stored in the archive of observed precipitation.
-Running an AM approach is so quick that it can search for analogues for every day up to ten days ahead, eventually for the different traces of an ensemble forecast and/or issued by different NWP models (e.g. NOAA-GFS or ECMWF-IFS), in a matter of minutes.
+In contrast to local NWP models, AMs can transform at low cost the synoptic-scale information provided by the global NWP model into precipitation forecasts, by using the natural local behaviour in response to synoptic-scale influences stored in the archive of observed precipitation.
+Running an AM approach is fast enough that it can search for analogues for each day, up to ten days ahead, eventually for the different traces of an ensemble forecast and/or those issued by different NWP models (e.g. NOAA-GFS or ECMWF-IFS), in a matter of minutes.

-In climate studies AMs are used to downscale the outputs of general circulation model (GCM) or regional climate models (RCMs) simulation runs \citep{Dayon2015} or to reconstruct past weather conditions \citep{Caillouet2016}.
+In climate studies, AMs are used to downscale the outputs of a general circulation model (GCM) or regional climate model (RCM) simulation runs \citep{Dayon2015} or to reconstruct past weather conditions \citep{Caillouet2016}.
 In future climate studies, RCMs are often used to dynamically downscale precipitation to a local scale.
-However, even though the relevance of RCMs' outputs increases, a bias correction of the outputs is still often required, particularly in complex terrain.
+However, even though the relevance of RCMs' outputs increases, a bias correction of the outputs is often still required, particularly in complex terrain.
 Moreover, their application is computer-intensive, which makes it difficult to cover all combinations of climate scenarios and GCMs.
-Therefore, the idea is to bypass the small scale simulations and to go from the large scale situation to the end variables like precipitation by statistical downscaling \citep{Maraun2010}.
+Therefore, the idea is to bypass the small-scale simulations and to go from the large-scale situation to the end variables such as precipitation by statistical downscaling \citep{Maraun2010}.

 Beyond being computationally inexpensive, another big advantage of AMs is that they create realistic precipitation patterns for a region, provided that the analogue dates are the same, since they are based on observed situations with consistent spatial distribution \citep{Radanovics2013, Chardon2014}.
 For the same reason, they can also provide multivariate predictions that are physically consistent \citep{Raynaud2016b}.